dasch-swiss/dsp-api/docs/05-internals/design/principles/design-overview.md

 The Knora code base includes some functionality that is shared by these different APIs, as well as separate packages for each API.
 Internally, Knora APIs v1 and v2 both use functionality in the admin API.
-Knora API v1 uses some functionality from API v2, but API v2 does not depend on API v1.
+DSP-API v1 uses some functionality from API v2, but API v2 does not depend on API v1.

 ## Design Diagram